lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 The SCHC Compression scheme consists of compressing both the Plaintext before encryption and the resulting OSCORE message after encryption, see {{Fig-OSCORE-Compression}}.

-This translates into a segmented process where SCHC compression is applied independently in 2 stages, each with its corresponding set of Rules, with the Inner SCHC Rules and the Outer SCHC Rules.
+The OSCORE message translates into a segmented process where SCHC compression is applied independently in 2 stages, each with its corresponding set of Rules, with the Inner SCHC Rules and the Outer SCHC Rules.
 This way, compression is applied to all fields of the original CoAP message.